A finiteness result for $p$-adic families of Bianchi modular forms: Explicit computations

 The differential $d_1^{1,0}:E_1^{1,0}\to E_1^{2,0}$ is given by:

 where $G= $. \\

 Over $\calO_F[1/6]$ the stabilizers do not contribute for $q>0$ and the spectral sequence is concentrated on $q=0$ and stabilizes on the $E_2$-page.
 Thus, computing the dimension of $E_2^{2,0}\cong E_1^{2,0}/d_1^{1,0}(E_1^{1,0})$ yields the dimension of $H^2(\Gamma, M)$.
 For more details on this approach we refer to \cite[Section 5]{MR2859903} and \cite{MR3091734,Rahm:2017aa}.\\ The Hecke eigenvalue computations in trivial weight were carried out by acting for $M=\Ind_{\Gamma_0(N)}^{\SL_2}{\varepsilon}$ on $E_1^{2,0}$.
 The Hecke action then preserves the image of the differential $d_1^{1,0}(E_1^{1,0})$ and descends to cohomology.
-The action was implemented by adapting to Euclidian imaginary quadratic fields the approach based on using Heilbronn matrices to compute the action of the Hecke operator $T_\il$ on Manin symbols for each prime $\il$ not dividing the level, as described over $\IQ$ in J. Cremona's book \cite[Chapter 2]{MR1628193}.
-In all of our computations, we noted that the dimensions and Hecke eigenvalues obtained were consistent with existing computations for trivial and quadratic nebentypus, as well as with lower bounds for dimensions coming from Eisenstein series and oldforms as in Proposition \ref{prop:eisold}.
-Moreover, in the Hecke eigenvalue computations, precisely the computed number of cuspidal eigenforms staisfy the Ramanujan bounds, whereas the remaining eigensystems coming from Eisenstein series violate the bounds.
+The action was implemented for Euclidean imaginary quadratic fields via the approach based on using Heilbronn matrices to compute the action of the Hecke operator $T_\il$ on Manin symbols for each prime $\il$ not dividing the level.
+This is described in A. Mohamed's thesis \cite[Chapters 3-4]{Mohamed:thesis} in our setting; for the classical setting over $\IQ$ we refer the reader to J. Cremona's book \cite[Chapter 2]{MR1628193}. \\ In all of our computations, we noted that the dimensions and Hecke eigenvalues obtained were consistent with existing computations for trivial and quadratic nebentypus, as well as with lower bounds for dimensions coming from Eisenstein series and oldforms as in Proposition \ref{prop:eisold}.
+The dimensions for trivial nebentypus can be accessed as part of the already existing large-scale computations on the LMFDB \cite{lmfdb:Bianchi}.
+Finally, in the Hecke eigenvalue computations, precisely the computed number of cuspidal eigenforms satisfy the Ramanujan bounds, whereas the remaining eigensystems coming from Eisenstein series violate the bounds.